FOOD ANALYSIS AND QUALITY CONTROL - 2021/2

 Module code: BMS2053

-The module provides theoretical and practical knowledge and skills required to undertake food analysis and quality control in order to improve the nutritional and eating quality and safety of food products.
-The lectures, practicals and tutorials form essential components of the degrees in Nutrition and Food Science BD46, Food Science and Microbiology CD56.
+The module provides theoretical and practical knowledge and skills required to undertake food analysis and quality control in order to improve the nutritional, eating quality and safety of food products.
+The lectures, practicals and tutorials form essential components of the degree in Food Science and Nutrition BD46.
+Students studying Nutrition B400 and Microbiology C500 also benefit.

 School of Biosciences and Medicine